AmiGandhi/infrastructure/README.md

     3. Subnets CIDR block
     4. VPC name

-### Infrastructure as Code with AWS CloudFormation:
+### Infrastructure as a Code with AWS CloudFormation:
 1. Install and setup AWS command line interface
 2. Create CloudFormation template networking.json or networking.yaml that can be used to setup required networking resources